Copyright law of El Salvador

 The Copyright law of El Salvador is legal rights to creative and artistic works under the laws of El Salvador.
 It was implemented in the Decree No. 604 of the Legislative Assembly of El Salvador on 16 of August 1993.
 This law aims to protect the economic and moral rights of Salvadoran authors and foreigners residing in El Salvador, granted by the mere fact of creating works that are literary, artistic and scientific.

 History

 The Copyright Law is ratified on the Article 103 of the Constitution of El Salvador of 1983.
-As of 2018, the World Intellectual Property Organization (WIPO), an agency of the United Nations, listed the Law on Intellectual Property (as amended up to Legislative Decree No. 611 of February 15, 2017) as the main IP law enacted by the legislature of El Salvador..
+As of 2025, the World Intellectual Property Organization (WIPO), an agency of the United Nations, listed the Law on Intellectual Property (approved by Decree No. 66 of August 15, 2024) as the main IP law enacted by the legislature of El Salvador..
 WIPO holds the text of this law in their WIPO Lex database.
 It supersedes the Legislative Decree No. 604 of 15 July 1993.
 WIPO also holds a copy on the 1993 law.

 El Salvador has been a member of the Universal Copyright Convention since 29 March 1979, the Berne Convention since 19 February 1994, the World Trade Organization since 7 May 1995 and the WIPO Copyright Treaty since 6 March 2002.